topfreegames/khan/docs/API.md

             "denied": [bool],
             "banned": [bool],

-            //clan the user applied to
+            //clan the player applied to
             "clan":{
               "metadata": [JSON],
               "name": [string],
               "publicID": [string]
             },
-            "createdAt": [int64], // timestamp the user applied to a clan "updatedAt": [int64], // timestamp that the membership was last updated "deletedAt": [int64], // timestamp that the user was banned "level": [string],    // level of the user in this clan
+            "createdAt":  [int64], // timestamp the player applied to a clan "updatedAt":  [int64], // timestamp that the membership was last updated "deletedAt":  [int64], // timestamp that the player was banned "approvedAt": [int64], // timestamp that the player was approved

+            "level": [string],    // level of the player in this clan

-            // User that requested membership
+            // Player that requested membership
-            // If the user was invited, this should be another player.
+            // If the player was invited, this should be another player.
             // Otherwise, this is the same as the player.
             "requestor":{
+              "publicID": [string]
+              "name": [string],
               "metadata": [JSON],
+            },

+            // Player that approved this membership
+            // If the membership is not yet approved this key does not exist "approver":{
+              "publicID": [string]
               "name": [string],
-              "publicID": [string]
+              "metadata": [JSON],
             },

           }
         ]
       }